Boa Vista - the arrival point for Amazon Expeditions, and to Mount Roraima and Caburai

 The highest mountain of Brazil can also be scaled in expeditions beginning from Boa Vista or Manaus.
 Pico da Neblina (Misty Peak) is 2,994m high and towers over the Serra do Imeri range deep in the wildest part of the Amazon Rainforest.
 This is a serious trek, but all of the expeditions, treks and adventures beginning in this wonderful, wild area of the Amazon Jungle in the far north of Brazil are only for the truly adventurous!

-Best Time to Visit: The Roraima Tropical Savannah has a different climate to the rest of the Amazon Rainforest, being wet season from April to September and dry season from October to March.
+Best Time to Visit: The Roraima Tropical Savannah has a different climate to the rest of the Amazon Rainforest, being April to September and dry season from October to March.